gweissman86/geocode-csv/readme.md

 # Geocode-csv

 This program allows the user to take a csv with a column of place names, and geocode those place names using the google maps geocode api.
 The program adds new lat and long columns to a new version of the csv.

+Currently adding functionality so that it recreates the whole table.